vedaldi/practical-object-category-recognition/doc/instructions.md

 > **Question:** How much does the choice of feature depth affect classification performance?

-Now make the setup even more extreme by considreing the so-called one-shot learning problem, i.e. learning an image classifier from a single training image.
+Now make the setup even more extreme by considering the so-called one-shot learning problem, i.e. learning an image classifier from a single training image.
 Thus, set `numPos=1` and rerun the experiments.

 > **Questions:**
 >